619 Red Cedar Rd Rm B-307 Wells

 B.A.
 University of Michigan, Political Science, 1992

-Russell E. Lucas is co-director of the Global Studies in the Arts and Humanities program and an Associate Professor of Arab Studies at Michigan State University.
-He teaches classes for James Madison College on comparative foreign policy and Middle East politics.
-His research specializes on Middle Eastern politics and culture with attention to democratization, public opinion, the media, and foreign policy.
+Dr. Lucas teaches classes on the domestic and international politics and cultures of the Middle East as well as theories of global studies.
+His research specializes on Middle Eastern politics and culture with attention to foreign policy, public opinion, political institutions, and the media.
 His book, Institutions and the Politics of Survival in Jordan: Domestic Responses to External Challenges, 1988-2001 was published by SUNY Press.
-He has also published articles in a range of journals including: Journal of Democracy, International Studies Quarterly, International Journal of Middle East Studies, andthe Middle East Journal.
-He is currently writing a new book on the politics of Arab monarchies.
-He has previously taught at Florida International University and at the University of Oklahoma.
+He has also published articles in a range of journals which include Journal of Democracy, International Studies Quarterly, International Journal of Middle East Studies, Journal of Arabian Studies, International Interactions, Journal of Middle East Culture and Communication, and the Middle East Journal.
+His current research focuses on conceptions of public opinion in the Arab World and on the politics of Arab monarchies.

 Professor Russell Lucas published, “US–Saudi relations and the search for leverage” in The Conversation.